Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 "Wait!"

 Thalorin's voice resonated through the celestial chamber, a clarion call that cut through the tension and indecision that had paralyzed the council.
-His siblings, [[Varian]] and [[Elandra]], stood steadfast by his side
+His siblings, Varian and Elandra, stood steadfast by his side

 "Wait!"
 Thalorin commanded as the gods began to disperse.
 "I will not stand idly by while innocent blood is shed.
 Life should not be unmade.
 I urge you all, if the council has become so corrupt that it cannot govern, then abandon it!
 Its decisions need not be your own.
 Stand by me!"